arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic File System (EFS).md

 ## Security
 - **EFS Security Groups** to control network traffic
-- **POSIX Permissions** to control access from hosts by user or group
+- **POSIX Permissions** to control access from hosts by IAM User or Group